 The west and east African regions, in particular the Economic Community of West African States and the East African Community (EAC), are making progress towards integrated development and infrastructure development.
 They are supported by regional and African institutions that effectively coordinate local and external funding and investment.
-These positive trends have created a policy climate that is conducive to the growth of Africa's industrial base, driven by intra-African trade and growth, and diversification of global exports.
+These positive trends have created a policy climate that is conducive to the growth of Africa's industrial base, driven by intra-African trade and growth, and diversified global exports.

-A key factor in managing global risks and threats, and realising the vision and goals of Africa 2063, is developing regional and trans-regional networks of efficient, technology- and dataenabled corridors, with traffic facilitated through OSBPs.
-To enable this development to proceed, an enabling political, legislative and regulatory framework is required.
-The basis for developing such a framework was put in place in 2019 with the signing of the historic African Continental Free Trade Area agreement on 30 May 2019.
+A key factor in managing global risks and threats, and realising the vision and goals of Africa 2063, is developing regional and trans-regional networks of efficient technology and data-enabled corridors, with traffic facilitated through OSBPs.
+For this development to proceed, an enabling political, legislative and regulatory framework is required.
+The basis for developing such a framework was put in place with the signing of the historic African Continental Free Trade Area agreement on 30 May 2019.